oracle-livelabs/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

     * Select the notebook that you want to export, and click **Export**.
       ![Export option](images/export-option-nb-page.png "user1 views sales")
     * In the Export Notebook dialog, for Notebooks to export, click **Selected**.
-Select the format in which you want to export the notebook, and then click **OK**.
+Select the format in which you want to export the notebook, and then click *Export**.
       ![Export dialog](images/export-nb-dialog1.png "user1 views sales")

 2. From the Notebook editor: